 There is a profound moment of relief when the last box is finally unloaded.
-The house has been unpacked, the move is over, and your new life in your new house can begin.
-As soon as you breathe that sigh of relief, a new reality sets is, a mountain of cardboard boxes with no home.
+The house has been unpacked, the house move is over, and your new life in your new house can begin.
+As soon as you breathe that sigh of relief, a new reality set is a mountain of cardboard boxes with no home.

 We’ve handled our fair share of cardboard boxes in our day, so here are a few simple hacks for lightening your post-move box load.